coherence-community/todo-list-example/java/graphql.md

 type Mutation {
-  "Create a task with the given description" createTask(description: String): Task
+  "Create a task with the given description" createTask(description: String!): Task
   "Remove all completed tasks and return the tasks left"
   deleteCompletedTasks: [Task]
-  "Delete a task and return the deleted task details" deleteTask(id: String): Task
+  "Delete a task and return the deleted task details" deleteTask(id: String!): Task
   "Update a task"
-  updateTask(completed: Boolean, description: String, id: String): Task }
+  updateTask(completed: Boolean, description: String, id: String!): Task }

 type Query {
-  "Find a given task using the task id" findTask(id: String): Task
+  "Find a given task using the task id" findTask(id: String!): Task
   "Query tasks and optionally specify only completed" tasks(completed: Boolean): [Task]
 }